On the front foot

 In December 2020, the company spun out its battery business (the world’s leading manufacturer of automotive batteries) into a separate, but still wholly-owned company, LG Energy Solution.
 It also controls an agrochemical business, Farm Hannong.

 LG Chem had sales of $26.4bn in 2020, almost half of which (48%) was accounted for by the petrochemicals division.
-Sales and profits are recovering from 2020’s COVID-related disruption.
-However, LG Energy Solution appears to have been impacted by the global semiconductor shortage.
+Sales and profits are recovering well from 2020’s COVID-related disruption.
+However, LG Energy Solution has been impacted by the global semiconductor shortage.

 LG Electronics (lg.com/global) produces a wide range of domestic appliances, home entertainment equipment, mobile communications, automotive components and business solutions (which includes displays and solar power modules).

 Sales and profits are running well-ahead of comparable levels in 2020 as the business recovers from the effects of COVID-19.
 The recovery is strongest within its vehicle solutions division.
-However, the company says that rising raw material/component costs and semiconductor shortages are restricting profit growth.
+However, rising raw material/component costs and semiconductor shortages are restricting profit growth.

 The preference share dividend was increased substantially in 2020 over 2019 (KRW1250 versus KRW800).
 The company says that it will seek to maximise shareholder value by making dividends to the extent that they do not undermine the investment resources and financial soundness for the future.

 SK Chemicals (skchemicals.com/en/) describes itself as a green chemicals and life sciences company.
-Helped by the economic recovery and its vaccines business, sales and profits are growing significantly (up 51% and 388% year-on-year, respectively in Q2 2021).
+Helped by the economic recovery and its vaccines business, sales and profits are growing significantly (up 51% and 388% year-on-year, respectively in the second quarter of 2021).

 The company’s copolyester business has been affected by rising raw materials prices.
 However, the SK Biosciences vaccine business (which already had a strong presence in areas such as influenza vaccines) has also been benefiting from its COVID-19 vaccine operations.

-In March 2021, SK Chemicals adopted a new Governance Charter and IPOd SK Bioscience, retaining a 68.4% stake in that business.
+In March 2021, SK Chemicals adopted a new Governance Charter and undertook an initial public offering (IPO) for SK Bioscience, retaining a 68.4% stake in that business.
 Strong share price performance by SK Bioscience since its IPO (it is trading at 3.4x the IPO price) has led to calls for SK Chemical to monetise more of its stake.

 Doosan Fuel Corp